stelligent/mutato/docs/mvp.md

 > The Serverless Framework but for Dockerized apps

+Mu2 is heavily opinionated about the way things work and leaves small room for extensibility.
+If a user is advanced enough to demand customization in their workflow, they can consume Mu2 in its library form.

 ### 1.3 Overview

 This document gives a general description of the functionality, context and